-Any sexual harassment and sexual misconduct or physical abuse, including, but not limited to, rape, as defined by state and federal law, whether committed by an employee, student, or member of the public, may be a violation of district policies and procedures, and is subject to all applicable punishment, including criminal procedures, civil litigation and employee or student discipline procedures.
-Students, faculty, and staff who report sexual harassment, sexual misconduct, dating or domestic violence (intimate partner violence) and stalking shall be treated with dignity and provided comprehensive assistance.
+Any sexual assault or physical abuse, including, but not limited to, rape, as defined by California law, whether committed by an employee, student, or member of the public, that occurs on district property, is a violation of district policies and procedures, and is subject to all applicable punishment, including criminal procedures and employee or student discipline procedures.
+Students, faculty, and staff who may be victims of sexual and other assaults shall be treated with dignity and provided comprehensive assistance.
+The Chancellor shall establish administrative procedures that ensure that students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment, and that educational information about preventing sexual violence is provided and publicized as required by law.